 If you are enrolled in CYT classes (and are age 8-18), you are invited to audition for that session's productions.
 Auditions typically consist of a one-minute song performed for the Artistic Team, followed by learning and performing a short dance routine in a small group.
 The audition process may also include a “callback” in which you may be asked to read, sing, and/or dance for a specific role in the production.
 Auditions are a wonderful way for you to gain self-confidence and to show the best of your talents!
-WINTER AUDITION SIGN-UPS OPEN OCTOBER 29TH at 10am!
+SPRING AUDITION SIGN-UPS OPEN MON., FEB.
+18TH at 10am!

 TO SIGN UP FOR AN AUDITION, YOU MUST BE LOGGED INTO YOUR ACCOUNT AND REGISTERED FOR A CLASS.
 See Video for more information!

 Video Submissions: In person auditions are strongly encouraged for the benefit of both you and our directing teams, however, we understand families sometimes have conflicts with our audition dates.
 If you would like to submit a video audition you may film a video of your student singing 60 seconds or less of a song of their choice and, if applicable, them dancing 60 seconds or less of a choreographed routine.
 The audition video should be emailed to the production coordinator for the specific show in which you are auditioning no later than the day of the audition by 12:00 noon.

 Casting a show is a complex process.
 We want to help you understand some of the factors that go into casting decisions.